COVID-19 at our Long Term Care Centres

 - Visits are done in designated areas as identified by the Centre.

-- Only 2 visitors per resident at a time.
+- 2 visitors per resident are allowed at a time.

-- You must have tested negative for COVID-19 within 2 weeks before for indoor visits, and not have subsequently tested positive.
+- For indoor visits, you must have tested negative for COVID-19 in the two-week period prior to your visit, and not have subsequently tested positive.